summitech/gitexplorer/README.md

 3. Move into the build directory by running `cd build`.

 4. Run `now --name your-project-name` from within the build directory.
-You will see a **now.sh** URL in your output like this:
+You will see a **now.sh** URL in your nb like this:

    ```
    > Ready! https://your-project-name-tpspyhtdtk.now.sh (copied to clipboard)